rodent proof

 Implement Deterrents

 Boost your plan against rodents by using natural repellents and building barriers.
 Use smells like peppermint, clove, or hot sauce to keep mice away.
 They don’t like these scents and will likely stay out.
-Make your own barriers with materials like sheet metal, mesh, or caulk to cover any openings where rodents might enter.
+Make your barriers with materials like sheet metal, mesh, or caulk to cover any openings where rodents might enter.
 This approach keeps them out and makes your home stronger.

 Install Traps and Baits